 This delicious cranberry coffee cake is light and moist, studded with cranberries and topped with an almond streusel topping.
+A great cake to enjoy any time of day and especially nice holiday cake!

-I have been making this cranberry cake for many years.
+I have been making this cranberry coffee cake for many years.
 It is the perfect thing to have on your counter as family arrives or friends drop by for the holidays.
 It’s a wonderful way to welcome them!

 Perfect for any time of day, this light and moist cake is full of cranberries and topped with a delicious almond streusel topping.
 Enjoy this cranberry cake with morning coffee, with afternoon tea or as a dessert with a dollop of whipped cream.